JorgeRodri/ComplexNetwork/README.md

 # ComplexNetwork
-Class laboratories for Complex Networks subjects
+Class laboratories for Complex Networks subject in The Master in Artificial Intelligence, from teh UPC